nanasnumber/nanasnumber/src/content/biography/index.md

 ## Professional Life
 My technical background and the experiences from working within media production industry had lead me to become a professional in software development, more importantly in front end development, and I have been working in the field ever since.
-Over the years, I've accumulate valuable experiences from working with clients from different domains, different team with different expertise, and I understand that my role extend beyond just a programmer that who work on the projects, I am here to help solving business problem from a techinical perspective, it is essential for what I do as a professional.
+Over the years, I've accumulate valuable experiences from working with clients from different domains, different team with different expertise, and I understand that my role extend beyond just a programmer that who work on the projects, I am here to help solving business problem from a technical perspective, it is essential for what I do as a professional.
 I am always a tinkerer with hacker mindset, always like to explore the area of unknown, try to understand it and learn from it.